Dishant-Nimavat/MyGithubActions/README.md

 # MyGithubActions
-This repo is made for practicing GitHub Actions
+This repository is made for practicing GitHub Actions